15 Ways to Prepare Your Garden for the Fall Season Transition

 When you put in the effort to prep it for fall, you’re giving your plants a head start to tackle the upcoming cooler months.

-Obviously, the answer isn’t a one-size-fits-all approach, as it largely depends on your local climate.
+The answer isn’t a one-size-fits-all approach, as it largely depends on your local climate.
 In regions with milder climates, where the temperatures stay relatively comfortable well into autumn, you might have a bit more time to enjoy your summer blooms before transitioning.

 On the other hand, in areas with colder climates, where frost and chilly winds come earlier, it’s smart to start your fall garden preparations sooner rather than later.